-This report outlines the proposals for funding the development of the WTS and seeks approval to Cabinet to progress with the project.
+This report outlines the proposals for funding the development of the WTS and seeks approval to progress with the project.

-RECOMMENDATIONS 1 That Scrutiny notes the proposals for developing the Standard Yard WTS. • 2 That Scrutiny recommends Cabinet approves the proposed funding bids and investment required for Standard Yard WTS.
+RECOMMENDATIONS 1 That Cabinet notes the proposals for developing the Standard Yard WTS.
+2 That Cabinet approves the proposed funding bids and investment required for the improvements to Standard Yard WTS.